-Be sure you're completely warmed up before starting a rest-pause workout.
-You will be pushing your muscles to the edge and if you're not properly warmed up you could seriously hurt yourself.
+Be sure you're thoroughly warmed up before starting a rest-pause workout.
+You will be pushing your muscles to the edge and if you're not properly warmed up, you could seriously hurt yourself.

 Don't use rest-pause more than once a week on each muscle group, or for longer than eight weeks total or you risk over-training.

 Finally, if you want to perform a rest-pause routine, do it at the end of your workout.
 Once you work your muscles to failure, they won't be any good to you doing other exercises.

 CAUTION: Check with your doctor before